What requirements must natural ingredients for cosmetics comply with to be allowed on the European market?

 Cosmetics companies are increasingly making claims about natural ingredients in their products.
 It is expected that this part of EU regulation will become stricter.

-Make sure that you comply with Commission Regulation (EU) No 655/2013 when making claims about your ingredients if you want to export your products to the European Union.
+Ensure you comply with Commission Regulation (EU) No 655/2013 when making claims about your ingredients if you want to export your products to the European Union.
 All your claims must be substantiated by requested materials, such as experimental studies, consumer perception tests or already existing marketing materials.

 - Prepare a dossier for your ingredients to support your claims.
 There are various ways to support your claims.
 See the CBI study on how to prepare a technical dossier for cosmetics ingredients for more information.